Allen-Saji/Allen-Saji/README.md

 ### `$ support`

-If you like my work and want to support what I'm building:
+If you like my work and want to support what I build:

 **$ALLEN** on Solana
 <br/>